brgtrainings/brgtrainings.github.io/syllabus/ruby/section-two/datatypes.md

 An array is a list of variables enclosed in square brackets and separated by commas.

+Each element in an array is referred to by an index which starts at 0 like in C. A negative index is assumed to be relative to the end of the array i.e `-1` indicates the last element of the array, `-2` is the 2nd last element and so on.

+### Creating Arrays

 The two common ways to create arrays are:

 - Using square brackets